 - oracle = sub protocol

 - thin = type of driver (here type 4)

 - localhost = IP address of the current machine

 Note: port number and database service name we have to check in the “tnsnames.ora” file

 Creating a Statement object and executing the SQL statement against the Oracle database.

 Closing the statement and connection object.

 Note: For the insert, update, and delete operations, the DBMS returns an integer number.
-In the case of INSERT if the record is successfully inserted to the database then DBMS returns 1.
-In the case of UPDATE if the record successfully updated then it returns the no i.e. updated number of records.
-And in the case of DELETE, it returns 1 if successfully record is deleted else it returns 0.
+In the case of INSERT if the record is successfully inserted into the database then DBMS returns 1.
+In the case of UPDATE if the record is successfully updated then it returns the no i.e. updated number of records.
+And in the case of DELETE, it returns 1 if the successful record is deleted else it returns 0.

 Connection Interface in JDBC

 The java.sql.Connection interface represents a session between a java application and a database.
 All SQL statements are executed and results are returned within the context of a Connection Object.
 The connection interface is mainly used to create java.sql.statement, java.sql.PreparedStatement and java.sql.CallableStatement objects.